 How To Fix Crooked Teeth Without Braces

 Pretty much everyone wants a beautiful, broad smile with straight, symmetrical teeth.
 Most people live under the assumption that wearing braces is the only way to make this happen.
-However, depending on what your specific condition is, there are other methods and ways to go about straightening your teeth.

 If there is only limited overcrowding and due to this your teeth are only slightly crooked then there is a large possibility that you just need to make use of retainers for a while.